-An input text form field is presented with a accompanying label describing what input is expected in the field.
-Possibly, examples of working inputs is also presented to easy the user’s formulation.
+A text input field is presented with an accompanying label describing what input is expected in the field.
+Examples of working inputs are also presented to the user.

 The whole idea with the forgiving format pattern is to transfer input from a user interface problem to a programming problem.
 Behind the scenes, an interpreter checks for different word patterns, and converts them into a formatted value.

 Depending on how widely defined the input topic is, it can be increasingly hard for the backend program to interpret the input field.
-The success of this pattern has much to do with how information is asked for – how the user is prompted.
+The success of this pattern has much to do with how information requested – how the user is prompted.